stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  This request will return a response containing a JWT like this:
+  This will print the new `defaultRelayState` value in your terminal:

   .. literalinclude:: code/nodejs/authentication/get_default_relay_state_resp.js
       :language: javascript